Accepting PhD student applications

 My primary methodological expertise is in eyetracking and cognitive task design, but I also leverage computational modeling with both eyetracking and behavioral data.

 I received my Ph.D. in psychology (perception, cognition, & cognitive neuroscience concentration) from the University of California, Davis in August 2021, and B.A. from the University of California, Berkeley in 2016.
 During my doctoral studies, I worked with Andrew Yonelinas and John Henderson to understand interactions between memory and visual attention.
-I then did postdoctoral work with Darya Zabelina examining interactions between memory and visual imagery.
-I was then awarded an NSF SPRF (and NIH F32) to investigate schema-memory interactions in collaboration with James Lampinen and Grant Shields.
+For my postdoctoral work, I was awarded NSF (and NIH) funding to investigate schema-memory interactions.

 In my free time I enjoy being outside as much as possible, gardening, running with my dog, gaming, coming up with recipes, and reading.